chatapazar/ais-dev-day-2023/documents/continuous-deployment/gitops.md

     ![](image/cd-9.png)

-  - use local user for login, type your username and password (same with your openshift login, such as user5/openshift), click 'SIGN IN'
+  - use local user for login, type your username and password (same with your openshift login), click `SIGN IN`

     ![](image/cd-10.png)